A Jam-Packed One Day In Florence Itinerary

 Florence isn’t a big city.
 You can traverse the entire city in 30 minutes.

-So plan to spend your one day in Florence walking for the most part.
-It’s pedestrianized, so there’s no traffic.
+So plan to walk for the most part.
+It’s largely pedestrianized, so there’s not traffic besides the locals and scooters.

 the Oltrarno district